Special Education Advocacy for Your Child and Your Family

 On occasion, the decisions of hearing officers may be appealed.
 Our special education attorneys may be able to assist in these cases.

 If we don’t agree with the decision of the Office of State Review, we can file an appeal to state or federal court.
-At the Cuddy Law Firm, our special education attorneys have extensive experience representing Texas, Ohio and New York parents in these court appeals.
+At the Cuddy Law Firm, our special education attorneys have extensive experience representing New York, Pennsylvania, North Carolina and Ohio parents in these court appeals.

 If you need help with special education law, call 1.800.418.5904.